Simplicial approach to path homology of quivers, marked categories, groups and algebras: Introduction

 Similarly to the definition of a path pair of modules one can define a path pair of sets.
 Any path pair of sets defines a path pair of free modules.
 In Section \ref{sec:path_pairs_of_sets} we show that all theorems about path pairs of modules imply some versions of these theorems for path pairs of sets.
 We also show that path complexes defined by Grigor’yan, Lin, Muranov and Yau in \cite{grigor2012homologies} are particular cases of path pairs of sets, and homotopy invariance theorem \cite[Th.
 3.3]{grigor2014homotopy} and the Eilenberg-Zilber theorem \cite[Th.7.6]{grigor2012homologies} follow from the corresponding theorems for path pairs.

-Any small category $\CCC$ can be treated as a quiver, whose vertices are objects, arrows are morphisms and degenerated arrows are identical morphisms.
-An \emph{embedded quiver} is a couple $\EEE=(\CCC,Q),$ where $\CCC$ is a small category and $Q$ is a subquiver of $\CCC.$ The subquiver $Q$ defines a path subset of the nerve of $\CCC.$ In Section \ref{sec:embedded_quivers} we define the chain complex $\Omega\EEE$ as complex corresponding to the path pair of sets and show that there are corresponding versions for homotopy invariance theorem, Eilenberg–Zilber theorem and the K\"unneth theorem in this setting.
-We also show that, if $\KK$ is a field, then for any embedded quiver $\EEE$ and natural numbers $k,l$ we have an inequality
+Mimicking the definition of marked simplicial sets \cite[\S 3.1]{lurie2009higher} we define marked categories as couples $\MMM = (\CCC, M),$ where $\CCC$ is a category and $M$ is a set of morphisms, called marked morphisms, containing all identity morphisms.
+The set of marked morphisms defines a path subset in the nerve of $\CCC,$ so each marked category defines a path pair of sets.
+In Section \ref{sec:embedded_quivers} we define the chain complex $\Omega\MMM$ as the complex corresponding to the path pair of sets and show that there are corresponding versions for homotopy invariance theorem, Eilenberg–Zilber theorem and the K\"unneth theorem in this setting.
+If $\KK$ is a field, we also prove an interesting inequality for dimensions of the components of this complex: for any marked category $\MMM$ and natural numbers $k,l$ we have

-The path cohomology of an embedded quiver can be also defined in this setting and we show that this is a graded algebra with respect to the cup-product (Subsection \ref{subsec:cohomology_of_embedded_quivers}).
-The original GLMY-homology of digraphs is a particular case of this theory: the digraph is embedded into the category whose objects are vertices and for any two vertices $u,v$ there is only one morphism $u\to v.$
+We also define path cohomology of a marked category and show that this is a graded algebra with respect to the cup-product (Subsection \ref{subsec:cohomology_of_embedded_quivers}).
+The original path homology of digraphs is a particular case of this theory: a digraph $G=(V,E)$ defines a marked category $({\sf c}(V),E),$ where ${\sf c}(V)$ is the category whose objects are elements of $V,$ with one morphism $(u,v)$ from $u$ to $v$, and marked morphisms are edges of the digraph; the path homology of this marked category is the original path homology of the digraph.

-In Section \ref{sec:linearly_embedded_quiver} we consider some slight generalisation of the notion of embedded quiver, linealry embedded quiver, and generalise some statements to this case.
-Further, in Section \ref{sec:k-power} we use the machinery of linearly embedded quivers to introduce another approach to $k$-power homology theory developed by Grigor’yan, Muranov, Vershinin and Yau in \cite{grigor2018path}.
+In Section \ref{sec:linearly_embedded_quiver} we consider some slight generalisation of the notion of marked category, marked linear category, and generalise some statements to this case.
+Further, in Section \ref{sec:k-power} we use the machinery of marked linear categories to introduce another approach to $k$-power homology theory of quivers developed by Grigor’yan, Muranov, Vershinin and Yau in \cite{grigor2018path}.